-As authorized by California Government Code Section 27013, the Treasurer will charge all Pool Participants for administrative and overhead costs.
+As authorized by Government Code Section 27013, the Treasurer will charge all pool participants for administrative and overhead costs.
 Costs include, but are not limited to, portfolio management, bank and custodial fees, software maintenance fees, and other indirect costs incurred from handling or managing funds.
-In addition, the costs of compliance with the Treasury Oversight provisions of Government Code §27130-27137 shall be included as administrative costs.
-The Treasurer shall annually prepare a proposed budget revenue estimate, providing a detailed itemization of all estimated costs which comprise the administrative fee charged in accordance with California Government Code Section 27013.
+In addition, the costs of compliance with the Treasury Oversight provisions of Government Code Sections 27130 through 27137 shall be included as administrative costs.
+The Treasurer shall annually prepare a proposed budget revenue estimate, providing a detailed itemization of all estimated costs which comprise the administrative fee charged in accordance with Government Code Section 27013.
 The Treasurer will be required to annually reconcile the estimated charges and actual costs incurred and adjust participant accounts accordingly.

-Investment earnings and the above estimated fee charge will be allocated to the Pool Participants on at least a quarterly basis.
-As of the first working day of the following period, the Pool Participants' account will reflect the gross investment earnings and the estimated monthly administrative and overhead costs.
+Investment earnings and the above estimated fee charge will be allocated to the pool participants on at least a quarterly basis.
+As of the first working day of the following period, the pool participants' account will reflect the gross investment earnings and the estimated monthly administrative and overhead costs.
+The Treasurer's monthly report will state the current estimated fees charged to participants.